pgrepds/twitter-signer/README.md

 Next, create an account on [jsonbin](https://jsonbin.io/) and save your API key.
 Set the api key in the tweet-sign script in the constant "jsonbinApiKey".

 Create a collection called "twitter-signatures" and save the corresponding id (todo: we can easily automate this process as well).
-Set the corresponding id in the tweet-sign script in the constant "binCollectionId".
+Set the corresponding id in the tweet-sign script in the constant "collectionId".

 **Example usage:**